-When John F. Kennedy became president in 1961, African Americans throughout much of the South were denied the right to vote, barred from public facilities, subjected to insults and violence, and could not expect justice from the courts.
-In the North, black Americans also faced discrimination in housing, employment, education, and many other areas.
-But the civil rights movement had made important progress, and change was on the way.
+When John F. Kennedy became president in 1961, African Americans faced significant discrimination in the United States.
+Throughout much of the South they were denied the right to vote, barred from public facilities, subjected to violence including lynching, and could not expect justice from the courts.
+In the North, Black Americans also faced discrimination in housing, employment, education, and many other areas.

 Progress and Protests: 1954-1960

 In 1954, the Supreme Court ruled unanimously in Brown v.
 Board of Education that racial segregation in public schools was unconstitutional.
-Many southern political leaders claimed the desegregation decision violated the rights of states to manage their systems of public education, and they responded with defiance, legal challenges, delays, or token compliance.
+Many southern political leaders invoked the tenth amendment or “states’ rights” to justify segregation and claimed the desegregation decision violated the rights of states to manage their systems of public education.
+They responded with defiance, legal challenges, delays, or token compliance.
 As a result, school desegregation proceeded very slowly.
-By the end of the 1950s, fewer than 10 percent of black children in the South were attending integrated schools.
+By the end of the 1950s, fewer than 10 percent of Black children in the South were attending integrated schools.

 The pace of civil rights protests rose sharply in response to the Supreme Court's decision.
 Martin Luther King Jr. led a boycott that ended segregated busing in Montgomery, Alabama.
 In 1957, National Guard troops under orders from President Dwight D. Eisenhower enforced the desegregation of Little Rock Central High School in Arkansas.
 But, even after Little Rock, school integration was painfully slow, and segregation in general remained largely untouched.

-In February 1960, four black college students sat down at a Woolworth's lunch counter in Greensboro, North Carolina, and asked to be served.
-They were refused service, and they refused to leave their seats.
+In February 1960, four Black college students sat down at a segregated Woolworth's lunch counter in Greensboro, North Carolina, and asked to be served.
+They refused to leave their seats after being denied service.
 Within days, more than 50 students had volunteered to continue the sit-in, and within weeks the movement had spread to other college campuses.
 Sit‑ins and other protests swept across the South in early 1960, touching more than 65 cities in 12 states.
 Roughly 50,000 young people joined the protests that year.

 The Election of 1960

-Across the nation, more than 70 percent of African Americans voted for Kennedy, and these votes provided the winning edge in several key states.
+Across the nation, almost 70 percent of African Americans voted for Kennedy, and these votes provided the winning edge in several key states.
 When President Kennedy took office in January 1961, African Americans had high expectations for the new administration.

-But Kennedy's narrow election victory and small working margin in Congress left him cautious.
+But Kennedy's narrow election victory and small working margin in Congress contributed to his cautious navigation of civil rights issues.
 He was reluctant to lose southern support for legislation on many fronts by pushing too hard on civil rights legislation.
-Instead, he appointed unprecedented numbers of African Americans to high-level positions in the administration and strengthened the Civil Rights Commission.
+Instead, encouraged by staff, he appointed unprecedented numbers of African Americans to high-level positions in the administration and strengthened the Civil Rights Commission.
 He spoke out in favor of school desegregation, praised a number of cities for integrating their schools, and put Vice President Lyndon Johnson in charge of the President's Committee on Equal Employment Opportunity.
 Attorney General Robert Kennedy turned his attention to voting rights, initiating five times the number of suits brought during the previous administration.

 The Freedom Rides

-President Kennedy may have been reluctant to push ahead with civil rights legislation, but millions of African Americans would not wait.
+President Kennedy may have been reluctant to push ahead with civil rights legislation, but millions of African Americans forged ahead.
 Eventually, the administration was compelled to act.

 James Meredith and the Integration of Ole Miss

-In 1962, James H. Meredith Jr., an African American Air Force veteran, was denied admission to the University of Mississippi, known as "Ole Miss."
-Meredith attempted to register four times without success.
+In 1962, James H. Meredith Jr., an African American Air Force veteran, applied for admission to the all-white University of Mississippi, known as "Ole Miss."
+He attempted to register four times without success.

-Long telephone conversations between the president, the attorney general, and Governor Ross Barnett failed to produce a solution.
-When federal marshals accompanied Meredith to campus in another attempt to register for classes, rioting erupted.
+Long telephone conversations between the president, the attorney general, and Mississippi Governor Ross Barnett failed to produce a solution.
+When federal marshals accompanied Meredith to campus in another attempt to register for classes, rioting erupted by white protesters.
 Two people died and dozens were injured.
 President Kennedy mobilized the National Guard and sent federal troops to the campus.
-Meredith registered the next day and attended his first class, and segregation ended at the University of Mississippi.
+Meredith registered the next day and attended his first class.
+This was the first step in ending segregation at the University of Mississippi.

 Martin Luther King Jr., Bull Connor, and the Demonstrations in Birmingham

 In the spring of 1963, Martin Luther King Jr., and Reverend Fred Shuttlesworth launched a campaign of mass protests in Birmingham, Alabama, which King called the most segregated city in America.
 Initially, the demonstrations had little impact.
 Then, on Good Friday, King was arrested and spent a week behind bars, where he wrote one of his most famous meditations on racial injustice and civil disobedience, "Letter from Birmingham Jail."
-Meanwhile, James Bevel, one of King's young lieutenants, summoned black youths to march in the streets at the beginning of May.
-Birmingham City Commissioner Eugene "Bull" Connor used police dogs and high-pressure fire hoses to put down the demonstrations.
+Meanwhile, James Bevel, another organizer of the Birmingham Campaign, rallied Black youths to march in the streets at the beginning of May.
+Birmingham City Commissioner Eugene "Bull" Connor used police dogs and high-pressure fire hoses to put down the peaceful demonstrations.
 Nearly a thousand young people were arrested.
 The violence was broadcast on television to the nation and the world.